mhe747/dawnboard/BeagleSDR_KernelHack.md

 ## I personnaly recommand using the Kernel in Processor-SDK, which is Linux am57xx-evm 4.9.59-ga75d8e9305 in processor-sdk 4.3.0.5

- 	Go to your kernel directory to build the kernel :
+ 	Go to your kernel directory to check the settings of the kernel :
- 	$ make ARCH=arm CROSS_COMPILE=arm-linux-gnueabihf- -j 32
+ 	$ make ARCH=arm CROSS_COMPILE=arm-linux-gnueabihf- -j 32 menuconfig

 	Compile the kernel
 	$ make ARCH=arm CROSS_COMPILE=arm-linux-gnueabihf- -j 32